hossea/hossea/README.md

 - 👋 Hi, I’m @hossea
-- 👀 I’m interested in learning more about coding...
+- 👀 I’m interested in elevating my skills in coding world and be among top developers.
 - 🌱 I’m currently learning how to build an ecommerce website.
 - 💞️ I’m looking to collaborate on how to code displaying and adding products in the website.
-- 📫 How to reach me email hosseamulama@gmail.com...
+- 📫 How to reach me email hosseamulama@gmail.com/bwenyahossea@gmail.com.

 <!---
 hossea/hossea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.